kilean20/ML_blog/GP4Optim/GP4Optim.md

   <img src="./CurseOfDim/Eq_sinc4pi.png" width="250" />
 </p>

 Note that the input dimension can be arbitrary.
 We fix the number of training sample by 1024 and train GP for 2, 3, 4 and 6 input dimension.
+The following plots show that the increase of dimensionality drastically decrease the GP performance.
+Note that for 6D, the GP did not learn much and stayed close to the prior (which was set to have zero mean and variance 1).

 ---
 ## 3. How to solve the dimensionality problem

 We are interested in a optimization problem with simulated data of large input dimension (e.g. particle accelerator) and heavy cost for acquiring new data.
+We explore possible solutions to such problem: (1) construct prior from rough resolution simulation, (2) supervised dimensionality reduction

+#### 3.1.
+Effect of prior

+In Bayesian models, the prior plays very important role when only a few training data is available.